 "Boody used to act a bit jealous toward Danny's daughter, but now, after teaching her to give him food and commands and to stay strict with him, he does listen to her and seems to accept her as a pack leader!
 Boody is never left alone with her.
 She's the one who always gives him food when she's here.
 It's amazing to see how a dog is changing and accepting authority of a 3.5-year-old girl!

 "I would never have thought that setting rules for a dog has actually nothing to do with being cruel, but makes the dog and its owners much more balanced and happier!
 People need to see that things can be changed.
 Maybe not all at once, but it is possible.
 And being as super-soft with animals as I was, now I can definitely say that people can also change and become better leaders.
 We feel fully responsible for Boody and for what he does as we are now guiding him.
 From all of us, including Boody, thank you so much!!!"

 "We rescued Lexus from our local Humane Society when she was 8 years old.
+They didn't know why her owner's had left her, but she's been a joy to us since we got her.
 She's an adorable purebred Samoyed and despite her old age we couldn't help but fall in love when we saw her.
 We brought her home and she's been a part of our family since then.
 However, on that first day we found out she loved stuffed animals!
 We let her check out our house and found her running around with a teddy bear in her mouth.
 I snapped a photo of her tearing up the teddy bear underneath a foosball table.
 After she figured out that not everything was her toy she fit right in.
 We love Lexus and can't stress enough how great it is to rescue a pet."